Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 Step 3: Now, copy the code given under the website tracking section.

-Step 4: Come back in your WordPress site and go to Appearance -> Theme Editor
+Step 4: Come back to your WordPress site and go to Appearance -> Theme Editor

 Step 5: Finally, on the right side search for “Theme Header”.